Cut flowers: Uses

 In some cultures, a major use of cut flowers is for worship; this can be seen especially in south and southeast Asia.

 Sometimes the flowers are picked rather than cut, without any significant leaf or stem.
 Such flowers may be used for wearing in hair, or in a button-hole.
 Masses of flowers may be used for sprinkling, in a similar way to confetti.

-Garlands, wreaths and bouquets are major derived and value added products.
+Garlands, wreaths and bouquets are major value added products in many markets.